Minimising Net Greenhouse Gas (GHG) Emissions

 The captured methane gas is subsequently harnessed as fuel to generate electricity for use in the mill and estates, workers' housing as well as to local communities.
 All of the group's mills are now fitted with a methane capture system.

-To-date, we have 13 POME-biogas plants with 3 new ones to be commissioned by end-2019.
+To-date, we have 14 POME-biogas plants.
 We are the first major group in the industry to commit to extending this initiative to all our mills since 2010.

 Location of the POME-Biogas Plants: